#Article

 An occasional hazard will happen between 35 and 65 per cent of the time.
 For example, strains from repetitive motions could be occasional for your warehouse employees.

-4. Likely
+4. Likely (Highly Likely to Occur)

 A likely hazard has a 65 to 90 per cent probability of occurring.
 For instance, employee theft is likely to happen in a retail store that sells high-priced goods.

-5. Definite
+5. Definite (Will Almost Certainly Occur)

 These hazards will occur 90 to 100 per cent of the time.
 You can be nearly certain these will manifest.
 For example, a hurricane will definitely happen at your office in coastal Florida.

-Step 3: Calculate Consequences
+Step 3: Calculate the Consequences of Identified Risks

 Next, in the same fashion as above, calculate potential loss using either quantitative measurements (dollars lost or spent), qualitative measurements (descriptive scale) or a mix of both.